AdaCore/gnatstudio/docs/users_guide/extending.rst

 You can add new documentation to GPS in various ways.
 You can create a new menu, through a :file:`<menu>` tag in configuration file, associated with an action that either spawns an external web browser or calls the function :func:`GPS.Help.browse`.
-However, this won't show the documentation in the :menuselection:`Help --> Contents` menu, which is where people expect to find it.
+However, this will not show the documentation in the :menuselection:`Help --> Contents` menu, which is where people expect to find it.
 To do both, use the :file:`<documentation_file>` tag.
 These tags are usually found in a